raselberg/psychic_game/README.md

 # psychic-game

 This is a guessing game.
 It is you against the computer guessing random letter variables.
 You have 8 turns before a refresh.
+Thanks